 The appointment took effect from December 24, 2014.

-NIGCOMSAT Transitional Plan to Privatisation8th December 2014
+NIGCOMSAT Transitional Plan to Privatisation

 In line with the Federal Government’s drive to commercialize the operations of NIGCOMSAT Limited, the Federal Government on Monday discussed the transitional plan for privatizing NIGCOMSAT Ltd.